← Back to Blog

 2. Use Plan Mode for Non-Trivial Changes

-When I'm building a new feature (one of my primary use cases), I let Claude enter plan mode first.
+When I'm building a new feature, I let Claude enter plan mode first.
 It will:

 • Explore the codebase